osilander/203.311/Week4/Week4.md

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

 This file (with the extension `.sh`) is a bash file, which is usually run using the command line program `bash`.
-Noting the *extension* of a file can be very helpful in figuring out what is in it, or what it does.
+As you know, noting the *extension* of a file can be very helpful in figuring out what is in it, or what it does.
 For example, you should never end a `bash` file with `.txt` as that suggests it is a simple text file, when in fact it is not.
 Similarly, you would never end a Microsoft Word file with `.xlsx`, you would end it with `.doc` or `.docx`.

 Let's now actually install `conda` (in our case we install a miniature version of it with less bloat, `miniconda`).